Tooradin

 Tooradin shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 12.0%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 9.2%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
 Vocational credentials are prevalent, with 46.5% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (35.6%).
-Educational participation is high at 32.8%, with 13.4% in primary education, 9.2% in secondary education, and 3.5% pursuing tertiary education.
+Educational participation is high at 32.8%, comprising 13.4% in primary education, 9.2% in secondary education, and 3.5% in tertiary education.

 Educational participation is notably high, with 32.8% of residents currently enrolled in formal education.
 This includes 13.4% in primary education, 9.2% in secondary education, and 3.5% pursuing tertiary education.